torik42/YaLafi/README.md

 It has to be made executable with `chmod +x ...`.
 Please adapt script variable `ltdir`, compare option --lt-directory in section [Example application](#example-application).
-If you do not want to start a local LT server, comment out the line defining script variable `use_server`.
+If you do not want to have started a local LT server, comment out the line defining script variable `use_server`.

 **Installation of vim-grammarous.**